if22b099/Arc42_SWARC/arc42/arc42_Gruppe-8.md

 **Consequences:** Relational DB provides structured data storage but may have scalability challenges for certain use cases.

-## ADR 3: Choosing a Cloud Service for Hosting and Scalability
+## ADR 3: Choosing Monolithic Architecture for Hosting

-**Context:** The system needs a scalable and reliable cloud service provider for hosting its components.
-Factors include performance, cost, availability, and the ability to integrate with other services.
+**Context:** The initial plan for a cloud-based solution is reconsidered, and a decision is made to opt for a monolithic architecture instead.
+This decision is primarily influenced by the size of the team (approximately 4 members), aiming for centralized management to accommodate the team size effectively and cost considerations.

-**Decision:** Selected AWS for hosting and scalability.
+**Decision:** Selected Monolithic Architecture for hosting and management.

 **Status:** Accepted

-**Consequences:** AWS offers a robust cloud infrastructure but may involve additional costs compared to other cloud providers.
+**Consequences:** The monolithic architecture provides centralized management, simplifying deployment and maintenance, which aligns well with the size of the team.
+However, it may face challenges in scalability compared to a cloud-based solution.
+Team size considerations and the nature of the application influence this decision.
+Additional measures will be taken to optimize performance and scalability within the monolithic architecture.
+This decision may impact future scalability and could be revisited as the system evolves.

 <div style="page-break-after: always;"></div>